 4. The right to vote is a fundamental right of all Americans-including young voters.
+The right to vote free of age discrimination was secured in the United States Constitution nearly 50 years ago through the ratification of the Twenty-Sixth Amendment.
+This amendment is the quickest to be ratified in U.S. history, in large part due to unanimous cross-partisan recognition that young people serve a critical role in securing our democracy.
+The State of New York ratified the Twenty-Sixth Amendment on June 2, 1971.

-The right to vote free of age discrimination was secured in the United States Constitution nearly quickest to be ratified in U.S. history, in large part due to unanimous cross-partisan recognition that young people serve a critical role in securing our democracy.
-The State of New York ratified the Twenty-Sixth Amendment on June 2, 1971.1 access to the franchise.
+5. Young voters face unique, persistent and sometimes thinly veiled attacks on their access to the franchise.
 Many localities and states target young voters with restrictive election laws, regulations, and practices.
 The structural obstacles that young people face due to voter restrictions is evident by their outsized reliance on provisional ballots: one in four Millennials voted provisionally during the last presidential cycle, compared to 6% of Baby Boomers and 2% of the Greatest Generation.
 In addition to this outsized reliance, provisional ballots cast by young voters are disproportionately rejected.
-One federal court observed that voters aged 18 to 21 had provisional ballots rejected at a rate more than four times higher the rejection rate for provisional
+One federal court observed that voters aged 18 to 21 had provisional ballots rejected at a rate more than four times higher the rejection rate for provisional ballots cast by voters between the age of 45 to 64.